 Cerf + has been dedicated to providing support and relief to artists for over thirty years.
-Visit their website to find information on COVID-19 resources.
+Find information on grants and artist relief on their website.

-Check out VAE Raleigh to find information on a relief opportunity for North Carolina artists.
+Check out VAE Raleigh to stay up to date on future relief opportunities in North Carolina.

-The Foundation for Contemporary Arts has created a temporary fund to meet the needs of artists who have been impacted by the economic fallout from postponed or canceled performances and exhibitions.
-Each grant will fund $1,500 to an artist in need.
+The Foundation for Contemporary Arts has Emergency Grants to meet the needs of artists.
 To learn more, visit their website.

 National Endowment for the Arts

 South Arts is offering Professional Development & Artistic Planning Grants of up to $1,000 to support Southern presenters, programmers, or curators.
 In addition, they are also offering Express Grants of up to $2,000 for touring artists to visit rural communities.
 Visit this link to learn more about Professional Development & Artistic Planning Grants, and this link for Express Grants.